The Dumbo Projection Project

 Coinciding with Smack Mellon’s 30th anniversary year, and a decade of the Sharpe-Walentas Studio Program, Volume 5 is an exploration of space – what it means to be in a space, to have a space, to be part of a space, and even to be in space.

+Visual artist Juan José Cielo performs a series of experiments as artist-in-residence at a Mars Simulation program in the Utah Desert.
+The Mars Desert Research Station is a full-scale analogue research facility that has received partial research funding from NASA and hosts scientists, investigators and artists.
+In the short film, “Does it work on Mars?”
+(2017), a series of objects from Earth are tested to see how they operate on Mars gravity, simulated using high-speed cameras.
+The experiments performed demonstrate how objects and people are affected by Mars having 38% of the gravity of Earth.
 In the short film “Runway” (2017), visual artist Juan José Cielo sets up a runway in the desert using blinking portable solar-powered lights to create an illuminated runway on Mars.
 Then in a space suit, Cielo performs a series of maneuvers using air-marshaling wands to signal a ship to land on the runway.

 Visual artist Leonardo Madriz presents an adapted excerpt from his multimedia installation, Letters to Home II (2023).
 Through a series of vignettes coupled with poetic text, the artist presents a letter to his late father who passed away in early 2020.
 Considering grief on both an intimate and collective scale, the letter reflects on how places and history link across generations, how memory and loss mark a sense of home, and how leaving is intertwined with belonging.